-Spring and summer are very popular seasons for motorcycle rides.
-But as more riders take to the road, the danger of devastating motorcycle accidents increases.
-In fact, motorcycle casualties peak during the spring and summer months.
+Motorcycle crashes resulting in serious injuries and death peak during the spring and summer months.
 Even though the conditions are right for riding, most Missouri and Illinois motorcycle accidents happen in fine weather and on dry roads.
 Motorcycle crashes account for an average of 15 percent of all driving-related fatalities per year.
-That’s why it’s so important to take all the necessary precautions before heading out on a motorcycle.

 Call our St. Louis motorcycle accident attorneys today at 800.685.3302 for a free consultation or use our online contact form.